AbdelRayan/AutomaticSleepScoring/Geoffroy_Camille/FurtherAnalysis/README.md

 To go further:
 You can upload the optional data mentionned above to plot these groups of latent states on a post trial's raw data with zooms.
 (Color coded: Greys=Wake, Blues=NREM, Reds=REM).

+# Latent states clusterization
+This notebook explores another way of reducing the number of latent states.

+This notebook utilizes:
+- 3 files from running the model on a temporally ordered dataset (obsKeys.npz, inferredStates.npz, uniqueStates.npz),
+- the temporally ordered dataset fed to the model,
+- an array with the length of each posttrial.

+In this notebook, you will be able to cluster the latent states based on the epochs they are most often close to.
+You can vizualise (before and after clusterization) the state transition graphs, the histogram of the number of epoch per latent state, confidence matrices,  as well as hypnograms for a specific posttrial.

+# State transition
+This notebook displays the latent state transition graph.

+Thus notebook utilizes:
+- 3 files from running the model on a temporally ordered dataset (obsKeys.npz, inferredStates.npz, uniqueStates.npz),
+- an array with the length of each posttrial.